Printer Friendly Onsite FCN Clinical Course Outline

 Final Grade Satisfactory (S) (Pass)

-Competent - Meets expectations for exit competencies.
+Competent - Meets expectations for Clinical Performance Standards.

 Recommendation - Practise within an agency with an onsite mentor or an easily accessible mentor, for a minimum of two years.